 The Royal Quarters

 Since we were already carrying the Circular Tickets, did not have to buy tickets here and went straight to the Royal Quarters.
 Two significant monuments here are the Royal Council and the Royal Palace.
 Royal Council, as the name suggests, was the Court of the Kings where the aristocracy would discuss the affairs of the state.
 Close to the Royal Council was the Royal Palace of the most famous king of Polonnaruwa, Parakrambahu.The palace in its heydays was a massive structure, seven stories in height.
-All that remained now was the gigantic lower walls and the chambers at the ground floor.
+All that remained now was the gigantic lower walls and the chambers on the ground floor.
 However by the scale of the ruins, one could imagine how majestic this palace must have been once.

-Close to the Royal Quarters, on the Southwest is the Polonnaruwa Vadatage, one of the most important collection of monuments in the ancient city.
+Close to the Royal Quarters, on the Southwest is the Polonnaruwa Vadatage, one of the most important collections of monuments in the ancient city.
 The Vadatage is a Reliquary – a container for the relic.
 It was the home to the holy tooth relic of Buddha in the days of the city.
 The main shrine (above) was a beautiful circular monument with four statues of Lord Buddha facing each of the four directions.

 At the base of the shrine, there were the famous moonstones carved in stone.

 Next to the circular monument was The Temple of Tooth Relic, where the sacred tooth of Lord Buddha was originally kept.
 It used to be a double storied temple but now just the lower part was left.
-There were many more such buildings in the Vadatage complex like the Thuparama, a beautiful temple, and Satamahala Prasada, a seven storied building in the shape of a pyramid.
+There were many more such buildings in the Vadatage complex like the Thuparama, a beautiful temple, and Satamahala Prasada, a seven-storied building in the shape of a pyramid.
 I was shocked and saddened to know that many of these monuments were pillaged and destroyed by invaders from my own country …

 Kiri Vihara (meaning milky white temple) is the best preserved Stupa in Polonnaruwa.
 It derives its name from the white plaster adorning its surface, a part of which survives till date.
 The stupa is huge by any standards and has numerous prayer chambers and image halls surrounding it.
 Next to Kiri Vihara are the monks quarters and remains of an ancient hospital.